Early Career Framework

 select an appropriate mentor

-follow the process for changing mentors’ quality assure the programme
+follow the process for changing mentors’

 be an experienced teacher who is “paired” with the early career teacher to support them directly through the programme